scottwestover/scottwestover.dev/hugo-site/content/post/2024/08/solitaire-phaser-3-tutorial-5/index.md

 * There are two card colors: red and black.
 * There are four card suites: spades, clubs, diamonds, and hearts.
 * All cards that are in the hearts or diamonds suits, will be the color red.
-* All cards that are in the spades and clubs suits, will be the color black.
+* All cards that are in the spades or clubs suits, will be the color black.
 * Each suit will have 13 cards, the ace, the numbers 2 through 10, a jack, a queen, and a king.
   * To make it easier to work with the various cards, we will assign each card a value, and we will represent the card as a number 1 through 13.
   * The ace will be 1, numbers 2 through 10 will be numbers 2 through 10, the jack is 11, queen is 12, and king is 13.